-The City's Housing Sites Inventory is summarized in Figure 2 and the map below.
+The City's Housing Sites Inventory is summarized in Figure 2 and the maps below.
 Entitled projects are reflected in the City's Housing Sites, including Bayfront Phase III (Blocks KLMOP), Hill Town, Owl Ranch, and Sycamore Crossing, which together would provide 21 low-income units, 31 moderate-income units, and 1,093 market-rate units.
-The Housing Element Sites Inventory also includes vacant and underutilized sites within the planned mixed-use "New Town Center" district of Central Hercules, between Willow Avenue and Highway 4.
-These include the Loop Site, Hercules Transit Center, and Caltrans corporation yard.
+The Housing Element Sites Inventory also includes three large vacant or underutilized sites within the planned mixed-use "New Town Center" district of Central Hercules, between Willow Avenue and Highway 4.
+These are the Loop Site, the Hercules Transit Center (BART site), and the Caltrans corporation yard.
 These sites ensure that the remaining RHNA can adequately be accommodated during the planning period.

-It should be noted that the entitled projects already approved include between zero and 5% affordable units, and the affordable units would all be either low- or moderate-income.
+It should be noted that the entitled projects already approved include between zero and 5% affordable units, and the affordable units in pipeline projects would all be either lowor moderate-income.
 The pipeline projects, if all built as approved, would not provide any of the RHNA's required 344 very low-income units, and would provide only 10 of the required 198 low-income units and 31 of the required 126 moderate-income units.
 Accordingly, the City's Housing Plan relies heavily on the New Town Center sites, which are zoned for multi-family/mixed-use development at 30 to 75 units per acre and received programmatic environmental clearance through the 2008 New Town Center EIR.
 The Housing Plan assumes all three sites will be developed as 100% affordable housing, providing 469 very low-income units, 198 low-income units, and 189 moderate-income units.
-The Element calls for the City to actively engage Caltrans to pursue development of its site or, if determined infeasible by the end of 2028, rezone alternative sites.